 Some Incredible Drawings of Thomas Edison’s Inventions

 He also significantly improved the telephone by inventing the carbon microphone.
 Most of these inventions were not wholly original.
-However, one of Edison’s major innovations was the first industrial research and development lab, that was in Menlo Park and West Orange. drawings of inventions
+However, one of Edison’s major innovations was the first industrial research and development lab, which was in Menlo Park and West Orange. drawings of inventions

 Throughout the 20th century, Edison was the world’s most prolific inventor.
 At the beginning of the century, he held 736 U.S. patents.
 His final count was 1,093 U.S. patents, including 1084 utility patents (patents for inventions) and nine artistic design patents.